Severson-Group/AMDS/CurrentCard/docs/README.md

 - A BNC terminal is available to directly measure the output across the burden resistor _R_<sub>_BURDEN_</sub>

 ### Footprints
 A user may want to change some of the passive components based on the range required and the RC filter cutoff frequency desired.
-The footprints of passive compoonents that may need to be replaced i.e, the burden resistor (`R5`), the resistors in the Op Amp stage, and the the RC filter components is provided here for quick reference.
+The footprints of passive components that may need to be replaced i.e, the burden resistor (`R5`), the resistors in the Op Amp stage, and the RC filter components is provided here for quick reference.
 Note that these footprints are imperial codes and **not metric codes**.

 | Component | Footprint |
 | ---- | ----- |